JustASimpleCoder/paxi_bot/README.md

 - **Slamtec RPLIDAR (ROS2)**
   Modified from: [Slamtec/sllidar_ros2](https://github.com/Slamtec/sllidar_ros2)
   My fork: [JustASimpleCoder/sllidar_ros2](https://github.com/JustASimpleCoder/sllidar_ros2.git)
-  - Only minor modifications: removed CMake warnings as it was annoying me and making it difficult to diagnos issues with other packages while building.
+  - Only minor modifications: removed CMake warnings as it was annoying me and making it difficult to diagnose issues with other packages while building.
   - Provides ROS2 nodes for LIDAR scanning and publishing ROS2 LaserScan msgs.
 ---